Five Emotions You Can Use in Your Next B2B PR Campaign

 A good example of this approach is WPR’s work for BHSF, which used an empathy strategy as part of a B2B content marketing campaign to encourage employers to take workplace mental health seriously and simultaneously reduce their exposure to long-term sick leave.

 Shame is a highly negative emotion that can be used to generate a very positive outcome as part of a content marketing strategy.
-Shame is particularly useful in targeting buyers unaware of the consequences of their actions, such as their impact on the environment or employee welfare.
+Shame is particularly useful in targeting buyers unaware of the consequences of their actions, such as their impact on the environment or team welfare.

 We used shame to target decision-makers in the Building Research Establishment (BRE) who were unwilling to meet with representatives of the pump industry who wanted to lobby for the inclusion of circulator pumps in the government’s Green Deal.